 Summer is the perfect time to pack up the family, grab some friends, or head out on the open road solo for a long drive.
 But whether you’re going cross-country or visiting local attractions, you’ll want to be prepared.
-One Medical provider Shilpi Agarwal, MD, completed her medical residency in Los Angeles and managed to survive years of the city’s notorious traffic scene.
+Shilpi Agarwal, MD, completed her medical residency in Los Angeles and managed to survive years of the city’s notorious traffic scene.
 Follow her top tips for staying healthy in your car the next time you hit the road:

 1. Wear sunscreen.